marcconrad/myCCTV/README.md

 (5) With your favourite browser navigate to http://localhost/cam/updatefromgit.php

+(6) First time it will show many files not be found.
+That's ok.
+They are not yet there.
+Press the button 'Update for Real'

+(7) Follow then the link 'Home'; you have to invent a password; then you have to enter the password.

-(6) You can start the camera via the main site, choose a camera, then: 🔨, Setup, Start Cam.
+(8) You can start the camera via the main site, choose a camera, then: 🔨, Setup, Start Cam.

-(7) Have fun.
+(9) Have fun.

-If you want to use the camera and the server on different devices you can expose your localhost via (e.g.) https://ngrok.com/
+(10) If you want to use the camera and the server on different devices you can expose your localhost via (e.g.) https://ngrok.com/

-(7) Contact me under http://dr.marcconrad.com/ if you like what you see.
+(11) Contact me under http://dr.marcconrad.com/ if you like what you see.

 If you already own a webserver, obviously you can install it there.
 Just move the install.php where you need it and run it from a browser.
 You need https for the camera to work.